📝 Post Summary

 Cheltenham Festival Day 4 Races

-Looking at the races throughout the Gold Cup Friday, there are plenty of events which are already creating excitement throughout the horse racing community!
+Looking at the races throughout the Gold Cup on Friday, there are plenty of events which are already creating excitement throughout the horse racing community!
 If you are interested in learning more about horse racing, check out our horse racing betting guide!

 13:20 – JCB Triumph Hurdle (Hurdle)